tchaloupka/jwtlited/benchmarks/README.md

 * **CPU** - AMD Ryzen 7 3700X 8-Core Processor
 * **OS** - Fedora 32

-**Note:** jwtd supports phobos, openssl and botan variants.
-All are added to this benchmark, but botan variant is really slow and others differences aren't visible that much on the charts, so I've commented it out in the makefile.

 **Note:** jwtd and libjwt are parsing the header/payload to JSON and so comparison is not completely fair.
 They have no api to return just the base64 decoded payload as with fastjwt and jwtlited.

 **Note:** jwtlited benchmark uses static array as a buffer to decode payload or encode token to.
 That itself makes about 15% difference.
 Libjwt can output only to self allocated string or file so it allocates in each step.
 Faastjwt uses `StringBuffer` and can't use other sink type.
 Jwtd decodes to JSONValue and encodes to `string`.